 Virginia is an excellent place for rockhounding as several types of rocks, minerals, crystals, and especially fossils are present within the state, just waiting to be collected!

-From quartz, garnets, amazonite to feldspar, kyanites, staurolite, hematites, and micas, the state of Virginia offers rockhounding plenty of places to satisfy their needs and things to hunt for, as you will see in this article.
+From quartz, garnets, and amazonite to feldspar, kyanites, staurolite, hematites, and micas, the state of Virginia offers rockhounding plenty of places to satisfy their needs and things to hunt for, as you will see in this article.

 If you are interested in checking out the best rockhounding book about rockhounding in Virginia you can find it by clicking here (Amazon link).

 Best Rockhounding Locations in Virginia

 Though certain regions in Virginia are more abundant than others, some things can only be found in some regions of the state, but we will cover everything you need to know!

 The best rockhounding locations in Virginia include the Piedmont Mountains, Blue Ridge Mountains, Loudoun County, Grayson County, Charlotte, Amelia, Prince Edward, and Allegheny counties, among others.
 Various public mines and rockhounding clubs exist within the state.

 With that being said, let me take some of these superb rockhounding locations of Virginia, and show you exactly where to go, and what to find, and then take a look at the public gem mines and rockhounding clubs in this state.
 Let’s begin!

 Charlotte County is an excellent place in Virginia for gem hunters, as many public mines are situated here.
 Blue quartz can be found in this region, as well as kyanite minerals of various colors, beryl, spessartine, tourmaline, amethyst, mica crystals, epidote, and other crystals, rocks, and gemstones.